StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Methodologies

-Based on the \textbf{observation 1}, our initial goal is to adjust the CA maps of nouns during the early denoising stages, ensuring that their attention areas become concentrated and distinctly separated from each other.
-To achieve this, we introduce additional spatial-based priors, \ie bounding boxes, to quickly guide nouns to focus on specified regions.
+Based on the \textbf{Observation 1}, our initial goal is to adjust the CA maps of nouns during the early denoising stages, ensuring that their attention areas become concentrated and distinctly separated from each other.
+To achieve this, we utilize dynamic motion trajectory $B$, generated by \secref{llm}, to guide nouns quickly to focus on specified regions.

-Specifically, let $B=\{B_i^f \}$ represent the set of spatial position priors corresponding to nouns in $S^\ast$, where $B_i^f$ denotes the spatial position prior of the $f$-th frame corresponding to the $i$-th noun in $S$.
-Each $B_i^f$ contains top-left and bottom-right coordinates.
 A set of spatial masks $M=\{M_i^f\}$ is obtained by transforming $B$, where the value inside the box is $1$ and the value outside the box is $0$.
-To ensure that the CA maps of nouns concentrate on regions defined by the given spatial prior, we propose a spatial-aware constraint aimed at enhancing the focus of these CA maps on the foreground object,

-Focusing exclusively on the information within the spatial prior ensures that the subject remains within the specified range; however, it does not prevent nouns from considering information outside the bounding boxes, potentially leading to the generation of multiple subjects outside the designated region.
-Therefore, we propose an additional background constraint aimed at minimizing the influence of the CA maps of nouns outside the bounding boxes, as follows,
+To ensure that the CA maps of nouns concentrate on regions defined by the given spatial prior, we propose a \textbf{spatial-aware constraint} aimed at enhancing the focus of these CA maps on the foreground objects, Focusing exclusively on the information within the motion trajectory ensures that the subject remains within the specified range; however, it does not prevent nouns from considering information outside the bounding boxes, potentially leading to the generation of multiple subjects outside the designated region.
+Therefore, we propose an additional background constraint aimed at minimizing the influence of the CA maps of nouns outside the bounding boxes, as follows, Consequently, the overall spatial-aware attention-based constraint can be formulated as, Moreover, considering that the CA maps of verbs $A_j^f$ should align with those of nouns for motion correspondence, we also apply \eqnref{Lspatialguidance} to the CA maps of verbs to reinforce this alignment using the same bounding boxes with the corresponding nouns.